-Subsequent to the release of the FS, the Company continues to seek optimization of the development plan to maximize the project economics and it has completed an Environmental Impact Statement ("EIS") to align with the results of the FS.
+Subsequent to the release of the FS, the Company has completed capital and operating cost optimization to maximize the project economics and an Environmental Impact Statement ("EIS") to align with the results of the FS.
 The EIS will be submitted to the government when suitable market conditions exist, and the permitting process will commence upon the submission of the EIS.

-The EIS and other project programs leading to a production decision will be sufficiently funded by Labec Century's existing financial resources, which had cash and cash equivalents of \$16.6 million as at September 30, 2015.
+The EIS and other project programs leading to a production decision will be sufficiently funded by Labec Century's existing financial resources, which had cash and cash equivalents of \$15.0 million as at December 31, 2015.

-The Company, together with its joint venture partner, WISCO, are well positioned to generate substantial economic returns upon project execution and will continue assessing the development timeline of the project based on prevailing market conditions.
+The Company, together with its joint venture partner, WISCO, is well positioned to generate substantial economic returns upon project execution and will continue assessing the development timeline of the project based on prevailing market conditions.